-Most wine enthusiasts don’t know much about wine regions of the Pacific Northwest.
+Most wine enthusiasts and many professionals don’t know much about wine regions of the Pacific Northwest.
 That part of the country isn’t highly populated and the wine appellations are somewhat removed from the big cities.
 Tourism focuses on places such as Seattle and Portland, rather than the vineyards.
 And California captures not just most U.S. wine sales, but also most of the mindshare.

 California represents about 85% of U.S. wine production.
 But most of the rest comes from the Pacific Northwest.
 Washington State is the country’s second-largest wine producing state.
 Oregon is fourth and crafts a disproportionately high number of top-scoring wines.
 Then there’s British Columbia which, if it were a U.S. state rather than a Canadian province, would have the fifth-most wineries.